How to financially prepare for a baby: 7 tips

 Once you’ve accounted for the additional child expenses, review your income and make any necessary adjustments.
 If one parent is planning to stay home after the baby arrives, start planning early for life as a single-income family.

 It’s also important to consider your plans for parental leave.
 Will both you and your partner be able to take paid time off?
 If not, how long will you be able to maintain your current household budget on only one salary?
-Your financial advisor can help you evaluate your options.
+Your Ameriprise financial advisor will help you evaluate your options.

 3. If you’re planning to adopt, understand your costs